GSA/Section508.gov/_pages/manage/2023-03-28-manage-gwaa-definitions.md

 - <span id="e-gov-line-of-business"><strong>e-gov line of business:</strong></span> An e-government line of business (e-gov LoB) is defined as an intra-agency shared service, a line of business, or a multi-agency collaboration established by the Office of Management and Budget under M-04-08.

-- <span id="electronic-content"><strong>Electronic Content:</strong></span> Information and Communications Technology (ICT) that is public facing or Agency Official Communication that is not public facing; as defined by [E205 of the Section 508 Standards](https://www.access-board.gov/ict/#E205-content).
+- <span id="electronic-content"><strong>Electronic Content:</strong></span> Electronic information and data, as well as the encoding that defines its structure, presentation, and interactions (see [36 CFR 1194, E103](https://www.access-board.gov/ict/#E103-definitions)), including Electronic Content  that is public facing or Agency Official Communication that is not public facing; as defined by [E205 of the Section 508 Standards](https://www.access-board.gov/ict/#E205-content).

 <h2>
   <span id="sectionF">F</span>